Solarpancake/SolarpancakesTweaks/README.md

 clusters, or let them grow wild as decoration.

 ### Tools & Armor
-A new tier for Tools and Armor based on the Iced Crystal that matches the Netherite tier from Minecraft.
+A new tier of tools and armor based on Iced Crystal, on par with Netherite.
-This includes basic tools and armor as well as the new spear item and a custom wand detecting nearby Budding Iced Crystal blocks.
+Includes basic tools and armor, a new spear, and a custom wand that detects nearby Budding Iced Crystal blocks.

 ### Food & Consumables
-In addition to the Iced Crystal based content, this mod also adds new food items and consumables including lemons, raspberries, green apples and a variety of Smirnoff Ice flavours.
-Disclaimer: the custom bushes and trees are not implemented yet.
+In addition to the Iced Crystal-based content, this mod adds new food items and consumables including lemons, raspberries, green apples, and a variety of "Smirnoff Ice" drinks.
+Note: custom bushes and trees are not yet implemented.

 ## Reporting bugs
 If something breaks (and it will), feel free to point it out.
 All feedback is